 Since its inception in 2017, Binance has made a name for itself in the cryptocurrency market.
 That’s impressive progress for such a young company, and it’s beyond the scope of most others’ wildest dreams.

 It pioneered the cryptocurrency exchange industry by combining a bold growth strategy with savvy business principles.
 Its meteoric rise quickly attracted the attention of governments around the world, posing regulatory challenges.
-Binance is poised for rapid growth as the cryptocurrency market adapts and more nations legalise cryptocurrency use.
+Binance is poised for rapid growth as the cryptocurrency market adapts and more nations legalize cryptocurrency use.

 FAQs